AliceKLWilliams/spotify-clone/README.md

 - Transfer playback to a connected device

 ### Other
+- Authorization using the Spotify authorization endpoint
 - View liked songs
-- Show recently played songs
-- Search for Tracks or Artists
+- Search for Tracks or Artists by keyword
 - View your top tracks and artists, with filters to change the number of results and what time range we should query
--
+- View all Spotify Genres and the playlists within those genres

 ## How to run